Category: North Carolina

 North Carolina Additions to Federal Adjusted Gross Income

-Domestic Production Activities Deduction - North Carolina does not allow a deduction for the domestic production activities.
-Enter the amount claimed on your federal Form 1040 Line 35 to add this back to your North Carolina Income.
+Adjustment for Domestic Production Activities - North Carolina does not allow the domestic production activities deduction.
+If you claimed the deduction on line 35 of your federal form 1040, you must add that amount back to the state return.

-EXAMPLE: You incur a net operating loss (NOL) $75000 in 2012.
-You carry the net operating loss to the 2013 federal return and deduct the entire loss in arriving arriving at the federal adjusted gross income.
+Example: You incur a net operating loss of $75,000 in 2015.
+You carry the net operating loss to the 2016 federal return and deduct the entire loss in arriving at federal adjusted gross income.
 Only $50,000 of the loss is absorbed and $25,000 is carried forward to subsequent years.
 To determine North Carolina taxable income, you must make an addition to federal adjusted gross income of $25,000.